node-modules/common-bin/README.md

     - `argv` - argv parse result by yargs, `{ _: [ 'start' ], '$0': '/usr/local/bin/common-bin', baseDir: 'simple'}`
     - `rawArgv` - the raw argv, `[ "--baseDir=simple" ]`
 - `load(fullPath)` - register the entire directory to commands
-- `add(name, filePath)` - register special file to command with command name
+- `add(name, target)` - register special command with command name, `target` could be full path of file or Class.
 - `alias(alias, name)` - register a command with an existing command
 - `showHelp()` - print usage message to console.
 - `options=` - a setter, shortcut for `yargs.options`